 Fortunately, there is a new breed of job boards that explicitly focus on the needs of contractors.

 wellpaid.io (that's us!)

-Our transparent job board for tech contractors enables contractors to easily browse and filter contracts by the criteria that matters to them—such as outside IR35 status or remote roles.
+Our transparent job board for tech contractors enables outside IR35 contractors to easily browse and filter contracts by the criteria that matters to them—such as remote roles and specific skills.

-We've now also launched a new marketplace, which makes it even easier for contractors to find gigs that match their requirements.
-When signing up to the network, members are able to create a free profile, which contains all of their key business info—including skill set, rates, availability, and IR35 preference.
+Our marketplace makes it even easier for contractors to find outside IR35 gigs that match their requirements and skills.
+When signing up to the network, members are able to create a free profile, which contains all of their key business info—including skill set, rates and availability.

 These profiles make up a contractor database, which hirers can search to find contractors who meet their needs.
 This means hirers can actually reach out directly to you when you’re available—helping you find contracts outside IR35 without having to lift a finger.